kevinhannonschulman/course-dbt/greenery/Week_2_Answers.md

 If we had more data, I would be particularly interested in return rate because this would be predictive of whether a customer is happy with their purchase and are likely to make a future order.
 Additionally, if Greenery added a subscription model in addition to standalone orders, a user adding a subscription would definitely be more likely to purchase again because they are actually signing up for a recurring order.

+*3. Explain the product mart models you added.
+Why did you organize the models in the way you did?*

+I created 4 intermediate models primarily focused on aggregating different metrics such as page views and orders by joining different staging tables. int_session_events_agg is an aggregation of session events (e.g. add_to_cart, page_view) grouped by user_id and session_id. int_daily_views_per_product counts the total daily number of page views per product per day.
+Finally, int_page_views_per_product counts the total number of page views per product_id while int_orders_per_product counts the total number of orders per product_id.

+I created 2 fact models, fct_page_views and fct_conversion_rate.
+I created fct_page_views by joining int_session_events_agg with stg_postgres_users to build upon the intermediate model by adding user information (e.g. first_name,email) as well as the duration of each session.
+I created fct_conversion_rate to find out which products are receiving a lot of traffic but are not converting into actual purchases. fct_conversion_rate joins two intermediate tables (int_page_views_per_product, int_orders_per_product) as well as stg_postgres_products to produce the conversion rate by dividing orders and page views.

+I organized the models in the way I did because each intermediate model produces business logic that could be reusable in future fact models.
+For example, the number of daily views per product will likely vary depending on the items being sold and seasonal trends so it makes sense to have a reusable model to produce that information rather than starting from scratch each time.
+In terms of fact models, both models describe events such as total views and order per product, conversion rate, events (e.g. add_to_cart, checkout) and session duration that can then be brought into BI tools for business users to analyze.

 **Part 2.
 Tests**

 *1. What assumptions are you making about each model? (i.e. why are you adding each test?)*